Updated: Sep 6

 Employees need to be trained to understand how the following rules apply in their roles:

 You must act with due skill, care and diligence

 You must be open and cooperative with the FCA, the PRA and other regulators

-Whilst senior manager training should be tailored to include their responsibilities relating to:
+Whilst senior manager training should be tailored to include the following responsibilities:

 You must take reasonable steps to ensure that the business of the firm for which you are responsible is controlled effectively